zedlopez/ifm/Examples/PuffOfOrangeSmoke.md

 ```

-And finally a trick borrowed from the chapter on understanding, so that we can refer to "Lydia's body" while Lydia is alive, but "Lydia's corpse" only after Lydia has died:
+And finally a trick borrowed from the chapter on [Understanding], so that we can refer to "Lydia's body" while Lydia is alive, but "Lydia's corpse" only after Lydia has died: